makeitwayne17/instaClone/README.md

 # instaClone
 Clone of instagram using react and redux.
 Built only the frontend.
+Includes:
+- adding a comment :white_check_mark:
+- liking a comment :white_check_mark:
-Includes adding a comment, liking a comment, reply to a comment and like a replied comment.
+- reply to a comment :x:
+- like a replied comment :x:

 Two viewing modes: normal portrait for viewing pictures and landscape version to view comments.

 ## Getting Started